staubtornado/tornado-bot/README.md

       - **[/]** `milf` Sends a random image of a milf.
 #####
 - Experience
-  - This is a level system for servers that is similar to MEE6.
-Leaderboards, Ranks and
+  - This is a level system for guilds that works like the one from MEE6.
     - **[/]** `leaderboard [page]` Sends a page of the leaderboard.
     - **[/]** `rank [user]` Sends the rank of the user.